sisco311/scrcpy-snap/README.md

 ##### In order to use the v4l2loopback feature the camera plug must be connected:
     sudo snap connect scrcpy:camera

+##### For physical keyboard simulation you need to connect the raw-usb plug:
+    sudo snap connect scrcpy:raw-usb

 #### To uninstall the scrcpy snap:
     sudo snap remove scrcpy